Malaysia–Taiwan relations

 Malaysia–Taiwan relations refers to bilateral foreign relations between Malaysia and Republic of China (Taiwan).
-The economic and the cultural relations are still maintained with Malaysia has a trade centre office in Taipei, and Taiwan has an economic and cultural centre in Kuala Lumpur.
+The economic and the cultural relations are still maintained with Malaysia having a trade centre office in Taipei, and Taiwan has an economic and cultural centre in Kuala Lumpur.

 History

 Relations were established in 1964, when Taiwan opened its Consulate in Kuala Lumpur.
 This was upgraded to a Consulate-General five years later.

 However, in 1974, Malaysia established diplomatic relations with the People's Republic of China, leading to the closure of the Malaysian Consulate in Taipei.

 An office of Malaysia Airlines in Taipei represented Malaysia's interests in Taiwan until 1982.
 In 1983, a Trade Office was opened, leading to the establishment of the "Friendship and Trade Exchange Centre", before it adopted its present name in 1987.

 In order to represent its interests, Taiwan established the "Far East Travel and Trade Centre".
 This was upgraded in 1988, and renamed the "Taipei Economic and Cultural Centre".
 It adopted its present name in 1992.

 Economic relations

 The total trade between Taiwan and Malaysia has always increased, from $678.3 million in 1985 to $2.10 billion in 1990, and from $5.85 billion in 1995 to $7.26 billion in 1997.
 The total reached $9.48 billion in 2004, with Malaysian exports worth around $5.4 billion and Taiwanese exports at US$4 billion.
 In 2012, Malaysia was the 8th largest trading partner for Taiwan with the total trade amounted to $15.2 billion while Taiwan became the 10th largest foreign investor in Malaysia with the total investments worth around $2.0 billion.
 Most of the trade between the two countries was based on liquefied natural gas (LNGs) and electrical machinery and equipment.
 Both countries have also made a commitment to explore in other ways especially in oil and gas sector, steel, furniture and other three new sectors such as pharmaceutical, food and cosmetics to enhance their economic co-operation.

 On 27 March 2017, Selangor and Taipei signed a co-operation agreement on transportation, innovative industries, e-commerce and smart cities during Taipei Mayor Ko Wen-je visit to Malaysia.
 On 5 April 2017, Taiwan International Ports Corporation (TIPC) signed a memorandum of understanding (MoU) with Sabah Ports (SP) in line with the Taiwanese government “New Southbound Policy” to develop Southeast Asian market.

+In 2023, Taiwan's Animal and Plant Health Inspection Agency applied for the ability to export pomeloes to Malaysia.
+This was approved in November 2024, and exports started in September 2025.